- 8 ounces uncooked spaghetti

-- Cook spaghetti according to package directions; drain.
+- Preheat oven to 350°.
+Cook spaghetti according to package directions; drain.

 - Transfer to an 8-in. square baking dish coated with cooking spray.
-Cover and bake at 350° for 20 minutes.
-Uncover; sprinkle with cheese and paprika.
-Bake 5-10 minutes longer or until heated through.
+Bake, covered, 20 minutes.
+Sprinkle with cheese and paprika; bake, uncovered, until heated through, 5-10 minutes.
 Yield: 6 servings.

 Reviews for Turkey Mushroom Tetrazzini

 "This recipe is very bland.
 I followed the instructions and ingredients as written."

 "This was really good and a great way to use up left over turkey!"